 The reasons the review team chose the Breville as slightly preferable are minor ones, and certainly, don’t detract from the performance of this machine.
 The CPK-17 gets a bit hotter to the touch, the kettle’s capacity is slightly smaller, and the single water-level indicator is harder to read because it is located behind the kettle’s handle (which also contains all of the push buttons for operation).
 Finally, we preferred the slightly more “futuristic” look of the Breville to that of the Cuisinart, which looks like – well – a kettle.

 This PerfecTemp electric kettle is priced a little lower than the Breville, which may also factor into your decision; overall, this machine is full-featured, performs well and a great choice for those who want to heat a lot of water to a lot of different temperatures for a lot of tea.

 Key specs for the Cuisinart CPK-17 PerfecTemp Stainless Steel Cordless Electric Kettle:

 DeLonghi is another company with a long and distinguished pedigree when it comes to coffee and espresso makers.
 Their Kmix electric kettle isn’t quite as complicated or innovative as their coffee machines, but it doesn’t have to be.
 It’s simply a well-crafted and durable kettle meant to boil water quickly and it does that job extremely well.

-* Note – the 54 ounce (1.6 liter DeLonghi) is not available on Amazon at the moment so G+S have linked to the 25 ounce (.75 liter)model.
+* Note – the 54 ounce (1.6 liter DeLonghi) is not available on Amazon at the moment so Your House Garden have linked to the 25 ounce (.75 liter)model.